itsthechad/ar-restaurant-menu/README.md

-# JSS + React Native + Viro = Sitecore AR/VR
+# Augmented Reality (AR) Restaurant Menu App (JSS + React Native + Viro = Sitecore AR/VR)

-This is a very rough, in-progress attempt to integrate [Viro's AR/VR library](https://viromedia.com/) into JSS' basic-sample-react-native project.
-I started by forking the [JSS repo](https://github.com/Sitecore/jss) and following [Viro's instructions for integrating with an existing React Native project](https://docs.viromedia.com/docs/integrating-with-react-native-projects).
-Of course, it wasn't so simple, so I figured creating this starting project with that process out of the way would help myself and, possibly, others.
+This is an in-progress proof-of-concept for an AR restaurant menu.
+The idea: Diners at a restaurant use the AR app to preview their food right in front of them, life-size and in 3D.

-So that's what this is: a rough starting point for creating JSS/Viro apps.
+The app is based on my [JSS-Viro starter project](https://github.com/itsthechad/jss-viro) which is itself still rough and unfinished.

 # Limitations